mcalthrop/profiles/README.md

 It is intended as a demonstration of technical capabilities rather than design or helpful data. :-)

+Note also that it is a work in progress; for each code branch you can see what features are in the pipeline.

+## Functionality

+This is a simple application that displays profile information for a list of people.

+The sample data is contrived, but shows how the data is stored in JSON format, retrieved via AJAX, and inserted into HTML templates.

 ## Implementations

 The functionality has been implemented using the following methods: